 The major advantage of opting to send an expat student to an international school is that it allows them to make the transition to life in Vietnam with greater ease.
-International schools allow foreign students to continue studying the same curriculum they are used to from back in their home country.
+International schools allow foreign students to continue studying the same curriculum they studied back home.
 Furthermore, expat children are given the opportunity to interact with other children who are facing similar challenges of adjusting to life in a new country.

-Most international schools in Ho Chi Minh City accept applications throughout the year to accommodate for the unpredictable nature of expat placements.
-However, parents should bear in mind that places at the most popular schools fill up fast, so it is best to begin the application process as soon as possible.
+Most international schools in Ho Chi Minh City accept applications throughout the year to accommodate the unpredictable nature of expat placements.
+Be that as it may, parents should bear in mind that places at the most popular schools fill up fast, so it's best to begin the application process as far in advance as possible.

-The application criteria for international schools in HCMC vary quite dramatically and depend on each school itself.
-Some have entrance exams that test a child’s English and Mathematics ability, while others require students to attend an interview before a formal offer is made.
-Some schools require parents to pay a non-refundable application fee.
+The application criteria for international schools vary widely.
+Some have entrance exams that test a child’s English and Mathematics abilities, while others require students to attend an interview before a formal offer is made.

 Generally, international school fees in Ho Chi Minh City are exorbitant and increase along with the age of the student.
 Expat parents should also budget for the additional costs of school uniforms, excursions and stationery.